ballerina-attic/connectors/etcd/docs/etcd/README.md

 How to run this sample
 ======================

-1. copy sample etcd/sample/etcd/samples.bal into bin$
+1. copy etcd/sample/etcd/samples.bal into bin$
 2. Update the main function in sample.bal with the relevant configuration given bellow with each action and run the command. connectors:etcd etcdConnector = new connectors:etcd("http://127.0.0.1:2379", "root", "test123", "v2");